runeharlyk/Increasing-Maritime-Domain-Awareness-using-spatio-temporal-sequential-data/README.md

 1. **Seq2Seq GRU**: A standard Encoder-Decoder architecture.

-2. **Bidirectional GRU with Attention**: An advanced architecture utilizing a custom Attention mechanism to solve the information bottleneck problem, allowing the model to focus on specific historical time steps.
+2. **GRU with Attention**: An advanced architecture utilizing a custom Attention mechanism to solve the information bottleneck problem, allowing the model to focus on specific historical time steps.

 ## Training
 To train the model locally: